alabecki/System-Z/README.txt

 induce a partitionof R (when R is consistent) and is used to determine the z-entailment of any formulas a, b supplied by the user.

-The program can also check for the weaker p-entailment relation between two given formulas. a p-entails b if adding the rule (a -> ~b) makes R inconsistent (so it cannot be fully partitioned into a z-ranking).
 _________________________________________________________________________

 2. Rulesets